-I believe everyone goes through that phase where they feel mentally and emotionally low.
+I believe everyone goes through that phase of depression and anxiety.
+You know where you feel mentally and emotionally low.
 You’ve been there, I’ve been there, (so please be nice) – where everything seems to be going wrong.
 Nothing seems to be going the way you expected it to go.
 You physically want to stop fighting.
 Shut everything and everyone out of your life, curl up into a little ball and disappear.

 Travelling is honestly a good escape for me.